Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 JavaScript is additionally suited for backend development, since it means both the frontend and backend of a project, is developed using the same language.

+Additionally, if you want to work with JSON, using JavaScript is an optimal solution, since it natively supports the JSON notation.

 ### Explain the pros and cons in using Node.js + Express to implement your Backend compared to a strategy using, for example, Java/JAX-RS/Tomcat.

 Node.js have the advantages of scripting languages already mentioned.